Avg: 2 from 1 vote

 According to all published route descriptions the route "Celestial Path" leaves here, taking a rising traverse right to the next available tree ledge.
 [See route description submitted by Gunkswest]

-P3- 100 ft 5.5-5.6 From the top-of-the-flake belay, move left, clip a new 3/8" bolt ["backed up" by the original 1/4" !] then up, first a bit left, then trending up and right on excellent rock with reasonable protection behind rounded flakes.
+P3- 100 ft 5.5-5.6 From the top-of-the-flake belay, move left, clip a new 3/8" bolt ["backed up" by the original 1/4" !]
+Make a big step back left, then left to start up a sort of dike-like ramp with rounded holds.
+Excellent rock with reasonable protection behind rounded flakes.
 Belay at left, at a 2-bolt anchor. ["A Night Climb..." branches off right at this belay.]

 P4- 100 ft 5.4 - 5.5 PG/R Continue up and slightly right following a weak dike-like weakness.
-At about 40 ft up (5.4 R) pass an old 1/4" bolt with a new 3/8" bolt next to it, then up further to a 1/4" bolt.
+At about 40 ft up (5.4 R) pass an old 1/4" bolt with a new 3/8" bolt next to it, then up further to a 3/8" bolt that replaced the old 1/4".
 Belay slightly left at a 2 bolt belay.
 Today Gamma Ray leaves from this anchor/rap station.
 See the route description.

 P5- Continue up and left along an obvious ramp-like feature.
 When we climbed the route, at the "end" of this "ramp" we made an easier-than-it-looked slabby move left to gain very easy climbing up a "groove" with rounded holds that led up to the Big Tree Ledge. [although a "P6" might be required] The actual F.A. may have gone straight up a slab just to the right of this feature (which looked to be certain "R/X" territory).